 NPAC SMS shall allow either the ‘migrating-from’ or ‘migrating-to’ service provider to be the first Service Provider to enter a SPID Migration.

-Req-3 SPID Migration Update – GUI Entry Service Provider – Confirmation by NPAC Personnel
+Req-3 SPID Migration Update – GUI Entry Service Provider –Approval by NPAC Personnel

-NPAC SMS shall, via the NPAC Administrative Interface, require NPAC Personnel to “confirm” a SPID Migration as defined in Req-2.
+NPAC SMS shall, via the NPAC Administrative Interface, require NPAC Personnel to “approve” a SPID Migration as defined in Req-2.

-Note: In an A-to-B migration, “confirmation” will involve validation by SPID A. M&Ps will be defined for this function.
+Note: In an A-to-B migration, “approval” will involve validation by SPID A. M&Ps will be defined for this function.

-Req X14 SPID Migration Update – Confirmation by NPAC Personnel Required
+Req X14 SPID Migration Update – Approval by NPAC Personnel Required

-NPAC SMS shall require Service Provider concurrence as well as confirmation by NPAC personnel before performing a SPID Migration.
+NPAC SMS shall require Service Provider concurrence as well as approval by NPAC personnel before performing a SPID Migration.

-Req X15 SPID Migration Update – Reject by NPAC Personnel
+Req X15 SPID Migration Update – Cancel by NPAC Personnel

-NPAC SMS shall require NPAC Personnel, via the NPAC Administrative Interface, to enter a reject reason text anytime a SPID Migration is rejected.
+NPAC SMS shall require NPAC Personnel, via the NPAC Administrative Interface, to enter a cancellation reason text anytime a SPID Migration iscancelled.

 Req X16 SPID Migration Update - Service Providers Viewing Migrations

-NPAC SMS shall allow service providers to view all SPID migrations that have been confirmed by NPAC Personnel.
+NPAC SMS shall allow service providers to view all SPID migrations that have been approved by NPAC Personnel.

 Req X17 SPID Migration Update - Service Providers Viewing Their Own Migrations

-NPAC SMS shall allow only the ‘migrating-from’ or ‘migrating-to’ Service providers to view SPID migrations that haven’t been confirmed by NPAC Personnel.
+NPAC SMS shall allow only the ‘migrating-from’ or ‘migrating-to’ Service providers to view SPID migrations that haven’t been approved by NPAC Personnel.

-Req X18 SPID Migration Creation – “Re-work” Option for Cancelled or Rejected SPID Migrations
+Req X18 SPID Migration Creation – “Re-work” Option for Cancelled SPID Migrations

-NPAC SMS shall allow Service Provider Personnel, via the NPAC Low-Tech Interface, and NPAC Personnel, via the NPAC Administrative Interface, to create a new SPID migration by cloning a cancelled or rejected migration.
+Deleted.

 Req X19 SPID Migration Creation – Disallowing Scheduling of Two SPID Migrations with the same “Migrating-From” and “Migrating-To” SPID to the same Maintenance Day